• Sponsoring Education and Research in Wyoming

 The Science Kitchen is a center for introducing students to physical sciences through hands-on exploration and problem solving.
 In the Science Kitchen, K-12 students and teachers can build, create, and explore scientific ideas through interactive experiments and group work.

-Many young women in junior high and high school start to lose interest in science and engineering careers.
-Our annual Women in STEM conferences allow women in grades 7-12 to learn first-hand about careers in science, math, engineering, and technology from accomplished professional women.
+Many students in junior and senior high start to lose interest in science and engineering careers.
+Our annual Youth in STEM conferences allow students in grades 7–12 to learn first-hand about careers in science, math, engineering, and technology from accomplished professionals in STEM.

 HARRY C. VAUGHAN PLANETARIUM